AD Blocker Detected

 Does mindfulness have exercise benefits?

-For some, the idea of taking the time to just be is stressful.
+For some, taking the time just to be is stressful.
 It feels too inactive to be beneficial.
-Often, men take this point of view by virtue of the fact that men are conditioned to be more physically active.
+Often, men take this point of view because men are conditioned to be more physically active.

 This is great news for people who feel that regular mindfulness techniques are not an option for them.
 It is not fun to think that something so beneficial just will not suit you.